ElemeFE/element/examples/docs/zh-CN/checkbox.md

 ### Minimum / Maximum items checked (to be translated)

-The `minimum` and `maximum` properties can help you to limit the number of checked items.
+The `min` and `max` properties can help you to limit the number of checked items.

 :::demo